BELGRADE (Serbia), October 7 (SeeNews) - Serbia's central bank, NBS, said on Thursday it decided to hold its key repo rate at 1.0%.

 The central bank cut its key repo rate to 1.25% from 1.5% in June 2020 and lowered it further 1.0% in December to counter the adverse economic effects of the coronavirus outbreak.

-Serbia's consumer prices rose by 3.6% year-on-year in May, after growing by 2.8% in April, official statistics show.
-On a monthly comparison basis, Serbia's consumer price index (CPI) went up 0.5% in May, after rising by 1.1% in April, according to the latest figures published on the website of the national statistical office.
+Serbia's consumer prices rose by 4.3% year-on-year in August, after growing by 3.3% in July, according to national statistics.
+On a monthly comparison basis, Serbia's consumer price index (CPI) went up 0.9% in August, after rising by 0.2% in July.